-- Re-performing credit assessments of a sample of wholesale loans, controlled by the Banking Group's specialist workout and recovery team, who assessed these as higher risk or impaired, and a sample of other loans, focusing on larger exposures assessed by the Banking Group as showing signs of deterioration, or in areas of emerging risk.
-For each loan sampled, we challenged the Banking Group's CCR and Security Indicator, assessment of loan recoverability, valuation of security and the impact on the credit allowance.
-To do this, we reviewed the information on the Banking Group's loan file, understood the facts and circumstances of the case with the relationship manager, and performed our own assessment of recoverability.
-Exercising our judgement, our procedures included using our understanding of relevant industries and the macroeconomic environment, and comparing data and assumptions used by the Banking Group in recoverability assessments to externally sourced evidence, such external property sale information; - Obtaining an understanding of the Banking Group's processes to determine ECL allowances, evaluating the Banking Group's ECL model methodologies against established market practices and criteria in the accounting standards; - Working with KPMG Financial Risk Management specialists, we assessed the accuracy of the Banking Group's ECL model estimates by reperforming, for a sample of loans, the ECL allowance using our independently derived calculation tools and comparing this to the amount recorded by the Banking Group; - Working with our KPMG Economic specialists, we challenged the Banking Group's forward-looking macroeconomic assumptions and scenarios incorporated in the Banking Group's ECL models.
-We compared the Banking Group's forecast GDP and unemployment rates, to relevant publicly available macro-economic information, and considered other known variables and information obtained through our other audit procedures to identify contradictory indicators; - Testing the Banking Group's SICR methodology by re-performing the staging calculation for a sample of loans taking into consideration movements in the CCR from loan origination CCR and comparing our expectation to actual staging applied on an individual account level in the Banking Group's ECL model; and - Assessing the accuracy of the data used in the ECL models by confirming a sample of data fields such as account balance and CCR to relevant source systems.
+- Re-performing credit assessments of a sample of wholesale loans controlled by ANZ New Zealand's specialist workout and recovery team, who assessed these as higher risk or impaired, and a sample of other loans, focusing on larger exposures assessed by ANZ New Zealand as showing signs of deterioration, or in areas of emerging risk.
+For each loan sampled, we challenged ANZ New Zealand's CCR and Security Indicator, assessment of loan recoverability, valuation of security and the impact on the credit allowance.
+To do this, we reviewed the information on ANZ New Zealand's loan file, understood the facts and circumstances of the case with the relationship manager, and performed our own assessment of recoverability.
+Exercising our judgement, our procedures included using our understanding of relevant industries and the macroeconomic environment, and comparing data and assumptions used by ANZ New Zealand in recoverability assessments to externally sourced evidence, such as external property sale information; - Obtaining an understanding of ANZ New Zealand's processes to determine ECL allowances, evaluating ANZ New Zealand's ECL model methodologies against established market practices and criteria in the accounting standards; - Working with KPMG Financial Risk Management specialists, we assessed the accuracy of ANZ New Zealand's ECL model estimates by reperforming, for a sample of loans, the ECL allowance using our independently derived calculation tools and comparing this to the amount recorded by ANZ New Zealand; - Working with our KPMG Economic specialists, we challenged ANZ New Zealand's forward-looking macroeconomic assumptions and scenarios incorporated in ANZ New Zealand's ECL models.
+We compared ANZ New Zealand's forecast GDP and unemployment rates, to relevant publicly available macro-economic information, and considered other known variables and information obtained through our other audit procedures to identify contradictory indicators; - Testing ANZ New Zealand's SICR methodology by re-performing the staging calculation for a sample of loans taking into consideration movements in the CCR from loan origination CCR and comparing our expectation to actual staging applied on an individual account level in ANZ New Zealand's ECL model; and - Assessing the accuracy of the data used in the ECL models by confirming a sample of data fields such as account balance and CCR to relevant source systems.

-We also challenged key assumptions in the components of the Banking Group's post-model adjustments to the ECL allowance balance.
+We also challenged key assumptions in the components of ANZ New Zealand's post-model adjustments to the ECL allowance balance.
 This included:

-- Assessing post-model adjustments against the Banking Group's ECL model and data deficiencies identified by the Banking Group's ECL model validation processes, particularly in light of the significant volatility in economic scenarios; - Evaluating underlying data used in concentration risk and economic cycle allowances by comparing underlying portfolio characteristics to loss experience, current market conditions and specific risks inherent in the Banking Group's loan portfolios; - Assessing the impacts on the modelled ECL and the requirement for out of model adjustments.
-We also assessed assumptions used to determine whether a SICR event has occurred; and

-• Assessing the completeness of post model adjustments by checking the consistency of risks we identified in the portfolios against the Banking Group's assessment.
+- Assessing post-model adjustments against ANZ New Zealand's ECL model and data deficiencies identified by ANZ New Zealand's ECL model validation processes, particularly in light of the significant volatility in economic scenarios; - Evaluating underlying data used in concentration risk and economic cycle allowances by comparing underlying portfolio characteristics to loss experience, current market conditions and specific risks inherent in ANZ New Zealand's loan portfolios; - Assessing the impacts on the modelled ECL and the requirement for out of model adjustments.
+We also assessed assumptions used to determine whether a SICR event has occurred; and - Assessing the completeness of post-model adjustments by checking the consistency of risks we identified in the portfolios against ANZ New Zealand's assessment.

-We assessed the appropriateness of the Banking Group's disclosures in the consolidated financial statements using our understanding obtained from our testing and against the requirements of NZ IFRS.
+We assessed the appropriateness of ANZ New Zealand's disclosures in the consolidated financial statements using our understanding obtained from our testing and against the requirements of NZ IFRS.